 While utility-scale photovoltaic facilities are relatively new, homeowners and businesses have had the option of solar panels since the 1970s.
 But rooftop photovoltaic's sizable "head start" hasn't been much of an advantage.
-The U.S. Energy Information Administration considers small-scale arrays to have an output of less than one megawatt.
-In the Southwest, these producers' electricity represented a mere 42.85 percent of utility-scale generation. electricity utilities sell comes from renewable resources.
+The U.S. Energy Information Administration considers small-scale arrays to have an output of less than one megawatt.28 In the Southwest, these producers' electricity represented a mere 42.85 percent of utility-scale generation.29 deployment," and "regulation, permitting, and compliance."12 Wildly generous tax credits were made available at the federal and state levels.
+And in the late 1990s, states began to impose renewable portfolio standards, which require "that a specified percentage of the electricity utilities sell comes from renewable resources."13

-Yet the solar revolution never arrived, and "fossil" fuels enjoyed of something а renaissance once the 1970s ended.
+Yet the solar revolution never arrived, and "fossil" fuels enjoyed something of a renaissance once the 1970s ended.
 Lawrence Livermore National Laboratory issues a yearly flowchart that illustrates "how much energy the U.S. used... where it came from and where it went."
 Solar did not appear in the facility's analysis until 2003.
-And last year, despite five decades of government giveaways - as well as unchecked hysteria over carbon-dioxide emissions from the burning of coal, oil, and natural gas - all forms of solar contributed just 5.1 quadrillion British thermal units to the nation's total energy consumption of 97.3 quadrillion British thermal units.
+And last year, despite five decades of government giveaways - as well as unchecked hysteria over carbon-dioxide emissions from the burning of coal, oil, and natural gas15 - all forms of solar contributed just 5.1 quadrillion British thermal units to the nation's total energy consumption of 97.3 quadrillion British thermal units.